Skip to content

 A*v**c** *e**c** ***em**i** Listed by nightspire Ransomware Group

-On March 20, 2026, the ransomware group Nightspire added Avance to its leak site, confirming that internal files had been exfiltrated from the company during a ransomware attack.
+On March 20, 2026, the ransomware group Nightspire added Avance to its leak site, claiming that internal files had been exfiltrated from the company during a ransomware attack.
 While the exact number of people whose information appears in the stolen data remains unknown, anyone whose personal details were stored in Avance’s systems could be affected.

 Public reporting indicates that Nightspire claims to have stolen internal files from Avance and has published a sample on its leak site hosted via ransomware.live.
 The data exposed consists of exfiltrated internal documents rather than a structured database of customer records.
 No precise victim count has been released, and the full archive is not yet publicly downloadable.
 The listing appeared on March 20, 2026, following standard ransomware timelines in which groups first demand payment before publishing or selling the material.